.png?width=300)

 About

-Christopher Hui Ching-yu serves as the Secretary for Financial Services and the Treasury in Hong Kong.
-He is currently newsworthy due to his involvement in various initiatives aimed at solidifying Hong Kong's position as a leading financial hub.
-Recently, Hui has been actively promoting Hong Kong as a destination for family offices, highlighting opportunities in AI, robotics, and biotech at the upcoming Wealth for Good Summit.
-He has also announced plans to expand tax exemptions for family offices and funds managed by international organizations like the AIIB.
-Hui has addressed the potential impact of global events, such as the Middle East conflict and new US tariffs, on Hong Kong's economy, emphasizing the city's stability and status as a safe haven for capital.
-Furthermore, he is overseeing preparations for the upcoming APEC finance ministers’ meeting in Hong Kong.
-He also recently announced the shelving of a proposed cross-border levy on private cars.
+Christopher Hui Ching-yu serves as Hong Kong's Secretary for Financial Services and the Treasury.
+He is currently newsworthy due to his involvement in promoting Hong Kong as a global wealth management hub and navigating the city's financial landscape amid geopolitical uncertainties.
+Recently, Hui has been actively involved in attracting family offices to Hong Kong, evidenced by the Wealth for Good Summit, which he promotes as a platform for investment opportunities in AI, robotics, and biotech.
+He also announced the expansion of tax exemptions for family offices and funds from international organizations to further incentivize investment.
+Hui has addressed the potential impact of global events, such as the Middle East conflict and US tariffs, on Hong Kong's economy, emphasizing the city's stability as a safe haven for capital.
+He is also overseeing preparations for the upcoming APEC finance ministers' meeting in Hong Kong.
+Furthermore, he recently announced the shelving of a proposed cross-border levy plan following public feedback.

 Recent News